biga-ahk/biga.ahk/docs/README.md

 Iterates over elements of collection, returning the first element predicate returns truthy for.

 > [!Warning]
 > This method has not reached pairity with Lodash.
+A.matches shorthand is not working

 #### Arguments